Kodular/Documentation/docs/components/media/camcorder.md

     |clip|`text`|

-Indicates that a video was recorded with the camera and provides the path to   the stored picture.
+Indicates that a video was recorded with the camera and provides the path tothe stored picture.

 ## Methods